 RFPs tend to be mass invitations, and I shy away from that.
 I prefer a more caring approach: let’s sit and discuss your needs and explore ways of solving your communication problem.
 I take pride in providing value, which I think is a balance of quality, service, and price.
 I do not provide speculative work, sketches, or other creative work during the proposal process.

-I am a designer, lecturer, professor, and author of seven books on graphic design and typographic practice, theory, and philosophy.
+I am a designer, lecturer, professor, and author of books on graphic design and typographic practice, theory, and philosophy.
 My clients, which include magazines and advertising agencies, professional associations and schools, are located across the U.S. and in several foreign countries.
-Teaching is an essential activity for me: I teach in a post-graduate program at Parsons the New School for Design and other design programs in the New York City area.
+Teaching is an essential activity for me: I am the Chairman of the graduate program in Design Management at the Shintaro Akatsu School of Design at the University of Bridgeport.
+I teach in a post-graduate program at Parsons the New School for Design and other design programs in the New York City area.
 I have served – and continue to serve – on the board of directors of several professional organizations.
 I earned an MFA in advertising design from Syracuse University and a BFA in graphic design from Kent State University.
 I also attended Parsons the New School for Design, The School of Visual Arts, and The University of Illinois.